origo-map/origo/README.md

 * [Västerås Stads samlingskarta](http://karta.vasteras.se/sam)

 ## Copyright
-The license is specified in the license file.
+The project is licensed under the BSD 2-clause license.
+It is specified in the [license file](LICENSE.txt).